 Even though the newly bound model doesn’t need any sort of association definition in its model file, it will still need to be correctly keyed in order for the new association to work properly.

 There are cases where a Model has more than one relation to another Model.
-For example you might have a Message model that has two relations to the User model.
-One relation to the user that sends a message, and a second to the user that receives the message.
+For example, you might have a Message model that has two relations to the User model: one relation to the user who sends a message, and a second to the user who receives the message.
 The messages table will have a field user_id, but also a field recipient_id.
 Now your Message model can look something like:

 class Message extends AppModel {